 Monthly Average Prices

 Period Dom (Rs/tonne)

-Dec-21 82000

-Jan-22 78375

 Feb-22 78750

 Mar-22 83500

 Apr-22 89600

 May-22 89250

 Jun-22 85875

 Jul-22 84200

 Aug-22 83000

-Sep-22 83000
+Sep-22 -22 83000

 Oct-22 83000

 Nov-22 79000

 Dec-22 76000

-In June, prices stayed stable in line with other steel alloys.
-In July, prices fell due to an increase in production.
-In August, prices remained stable.
+Jan-23 3 75000

+Feb-23 75000

 In September, prices slightly dipped due to a softening of demand.
 In October, prices rose amid a worsening of the power supply crisis.
 In November, prices rose amid speculations of steel production cuts in China.
 In December, prices fell in accordance with steel prices and a weakening of demand.
 In January, prices dropped in accordance with stainless steel prices.
 In February, prices remained stable.
 In March, prices rose in tandem with steel prices.
 In April, prices rose on account of supply disruptions caused by severe flooding in South Africa and the war in Ukraine.
 In May, prices remained stable.
 In June, prices fell in tandem with other steel alloys.
 In July, prices fell on account of a lack of buying enquiries from buyers and decrease in exports.
-In August, prices remained stable.
-In November, prices remained fall in demand from the automotive industry.
+In August, prices fell owing slightly to a sustained fall in demand from the automotive industry.
 In September, prices remained relatively stable.
 In October, prices remained stable.
 In November, prices fell due to subdued overseas demand - particularly in China which is a major consumer of stainless steel - and concerns over a global recession.
 In December, prices declined due to a slowdown in export markets amid global recessionary pressures.
+In December and January, prices declined due to a slowdown in export markets amid global recessionary pressures.
+In February, prices remained stable.